-America has an active ANU Alumni Networks in New York and San Francisco.
-For more information or to get involved, contact out Alumni Team.
+The United States has active ANU alumni networks in New York and San Francisco.
+For more information or to get involved, contact our Alumni Team.
 You can also get involved by visiting the ANU North America Liaison Office.

-ANU Law researchers Dr Jeremy Farrall, Dr Jo Ford, Dr Imogen Saunders and Dr Phillip Drew are working with University of India Bloomington & University of Maryland researchers on Navigating the Backlash against Global Norms and Institutions
+In 2019, ANU Law scholars Dr Jeremy Farrall, Dr Jo Ford, Dr Imogen Saunders and Dr Phillip Drew collaborated with University of Indiana Bloomington and University of Maryland researchers on their research project, Navigating the Backlash against Global Norms and Institutions

 ANU Law also partners with the University of Alabama Law School to provide a Summer Program in Comparative Law.
-Ten LLB(Hons) or Juris Doctor law students are given the opportunity to travel to Alabama for a five-week program.
+Ten LLB (Hons) and/or Juris Doctor law students are given the opportunity to travel to Alabama for a five-week program.
 The semi-intensive courses are taught jointly by academics from the University of Alabama Law School and the ANU College of Law.
-You can also hear from one of our students who travelled to Alabama on our website.
+Learn more about this experience here on our student blog.

 ANU Law alumni: 18,380